Ieatmayo/MCC-Projects/README.md

 # MCC-Projects
-collection of projects for the Mountaineer Cybersecurity club at Appalachian State University
+Collection of projects for the Mountaineer Cybersecurity club at Appalachian State University